libra2org/libra2-core/libra2-move/framework/CONTRIBUTING.md

 - **Type names**: are camel case e.g., `WithdrawalCapability`, `KeyRotationCapability`
 - **Function names**: are lower snake case e.g., `register_currency`
 - **Constant names**: are upper snake case e.g., `TREASURY_COMPLIANCE_ADDRESS`
 - Generic types should be descriptive, or anti-descriptive where appropriate (e.g. `T` for the Vector generic type parameter, `Libra2Account` for the core `Libra2Account` resource, `deposit<CoinType>(t: CoinType)` for depositing a token in the `Libra2` module).
-Most of the time the "main" type in a module should be the same name as the module e.g., `Aptos::Aptos`, `Libra2Account::Libra2Account`.
+Most of the time the "main" type in a module should be the same name as the module e.g., `Libra2::Libra2`, `Libra2Account::Libra2Account`.
 - **Module file names**: are the same as the module name e.g., `Libra2Account.move`
 - **Script file names**: should be lower snake case and named after the name of the “main” function in the script.
 - **Mixed file names**: If the file contains multiple modules and/or scripts, the file name should be lower_snake_case, where the name does not match any particular module/script inside.